-MDF analysis of wild-type C. thermocellum in the previous section showed that cofactor pools (especially NADH) plays a major role in driving the thermodynamic feasibility of ethanol production in C. thermocellum.
-Thus, we can infer that perturbations in cofactor pools can be used to our advantage to increase ethanol production by ensuring a larger MDF for the pathway.
+MDF analysis of wild-type C. thermocellum in the previous section showed that cofactor ratios (especially NAD+/NADH and PPi/Pi) play a major role in determining the thermodynamic feasibility of cellobiose to ethanol conversion in C. thermocellum.
+One way to affect the cofactor ratios is by genetic interventions to change the cofactor usage of a given enzyme.
 To this end, we have systematically evaluated pathway modification strategies by genetic interventions which modify the cofactor association of a single or multiple reactions in C. thermocellum including: beta-glucosidase (BGL), ATP-linked phosphofructokinase (ATP-PFK), NADP-dependent glyceraldehyde 3-phosphate dehydrogenase (GAPN), pyruvate decarboxylase (PDC), NADPH-linked ALDH (ALDH-NADPH), and NADPH-linked ADH (ADH-NADPH) (see Figure 1 and Table 1).
 A genetic intervention often implies multiple changes.
 For example, changing the cofactor preference of the ADH reaction from NADH to NADPH implies a second change somewhere in the pathway to provide a source of NADPH.
-To ensure that all of these secondary changes were accounted for, we generate elementary flux modes (EFMs) for all combinations of reactions that allow conversion of one molecule of cellobiose into four molecules of ethanol while allowing for only unique biotransformations (i.e. prevent reactions which differ only in cofactors to appear in the same EFM).
-For each of the resulting 336 EFMs (Supplementary Table XX), we calculate the ATP generated and the pathway MDF.
-We quantify the difference between our wild-type EFM and any mutant EFM by calculating their Hamming Distance which measures the number of reaction changes in a mutant compared to our wild-type EFM.
-A high hamming distance indicates that significant strain design effort would be invested in generating the mutant strain.
-All the 336 EFMs are analyzed at 1M ethanol concentration while allowing other metabolite concentrations to vary within physiological range (1 μM - 0.02 mM), the energy cofactors (ATP/ADP, GTP/GDP, and PPi/Pi) were allowed to assume a ratio greater than 10:1 and the redox cofactors (NADH/NAD+, NADPH/NADP+, Fd(red)/Fd(ox)) ratios were allowed to vary between 1:100 and 100:1.
+To ensure that all of these secondary changes are accounted for, we generated elementary flux modes (EFMs) for all combinations of reactions that allow conversion of one molecule of cellobiose into four molecules of ethanol while allowing for only unique biotransformations (i.e. prevent reactions which differ only in cofactors to appear in the same EFM).
+For each of the resulting 336 EFMs (Supplementary Table XX), we calculatee the ATP generated and the pathway MDF.
+We quantified the difference between our wild-type EFM and any mutant EFM using a Hamming distance metric (which measures the number of reaction changes in a mutant compared to our wild-type EFM).
+A high Hamming distance indicates that significant strain design effort would be required to generate the mutant strain.
+All the 336 EFMs were analyzed at 1M ethanol concentration, while allowing other metabolite concentrations to vary within physiological range (1 μM - 0.02 mM).
+Energy and redox cofactor metabolite bounds are given in Table iii.
 Figure 3 summarizes the MDF values, ATP generation, and hamming distance of all the EFMs.

 Figure 3: MDF at 1M ethanol concentration, ATP generated, and Hamming distance of all 336 EFMs.
 The EFMs are generated using all possible combinations of cofactor modifications as list in Table 1.
 The shade of blue represents the value of hamming distance of any given EFM calculated from the wild-type EFM.
 The EFMs are clustered in three different regions based on their MDF values.